deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 rpc KubernetesAPISync(KubernetesAPISyncRequest) returns (KubernetesAPISyncResponse) {}
 ```

-The structure of the message reported by pseudo-deepflow-agent (GitHub code link as above):
+The structure of the message reported by pseudo-deepflow-agent (GitHub code link is the same as above):

 ```protobuf
 message KubernetesAPISyncRequest {